 The shared ownership, and the outright sale homes in the second stage of the project, will be sold by our in-house sales team, Hackney Sales, in accordance with our sales and marketing principles.

-The shared ownership homes are priortised for people living and working in Hackney who are unable to afford to buy a home outright but are unlikely to be prioritised for social housing.
+The shared ownership homes are prioritised for people living and working in Hackney who are unable to afford to buy a home outright but are unlikely to be prioritised for social housing.

 As well as the new homes, 275 current homes are receiving improvement works, including the installation of 'winter gardens' and balconies on homes that previously have had no private outdoor space of their own.

-The homes have been designed to make the most of views over Clissold Park without having a negative impact on the existing homes, and have won the prestigious New London Architecture Mayor's Prize and a RIBA National Award.
+The homes have been designed to make the most of views over Clissold Park without having a negative impact on the existing homes, and the first phase won the prestigious New London Architecture Mayor's Prize and a RIBA National Award.

 Information for residents

 Information boards from consultation on the final phase

 - Kings Crescent information boards 10 December 2018 - part 1 [pdf, 2.18MB]

 - Kings Crescent information boards 10 December 2018 - part 2 [pdf, 3.41MB]

 - Kings Crescent part 1 - March 2018 [pdf, 4.96MB]